Drop off and collection of children policy and procedure

 Procedure to ensure the safe collection of children

-Early Learning Victoria staff have a duty of care not to endanger children by knowingly placing them in a situation that could reasonably be expected to be dangerous, including releasing a child into the care of an unauthorised person or an inappropriate person.
+Early Learning Victoria staff have a duty of care not to endanger children by knowingly placing them in a situation that could reasonably be expected to be dangerous, including releasing a child into the care of an unauthorised person or an inappropriate person (see Definitions).
 This includes a person who may pose a risk to the safety, health or wellbeing of any child or children at the Early Learning Victoria centre.

 If an educator believes that the parent or authorised nominee may be ill, affected by alcohol or drugs, or not able to safely care for the child, they must: